 Title to freehold land can be described as either absolute, qualified or possessory title.
 Leasehold land can be either absolute, qualified, possessory or good leasehold title.
-Compulsory land registration applies to 24 counties in Ireland (all counties except Dublin and Cork).
-This means that any conveyance of freehold unregistered land or any grant of a lease (or subsequent assignment or surrender of such a lease) in respect of unregistered land in one of those counties (save for the grant of a lease for a term of under 21 years or the subsequent assignment or surrender of such a lease) makes registration of the title to the land in the Land Registry compulsory.
+Since 1 June 2011, compulsory land registration applies to all counties in Ireland.
+This means that any conveyance (on sale) of freehold unregistered land or any grant of a lease (or subsequent assignment or surrender of such a lease) (on sale) in respect of unregistered land in one of those counties (save for the grant of a lease for a term of under 21 years or the subsequent assignment or surrender of such a lease) makes registration of the title to the land in the Land Registry compulsory.